crozone/FormatWith/README.md

 ## Extension methods:

-Two extension methods for `string` are defined in `FormatWith.FormatStringExtensions`, `FormatWith()` and `GetFormatParameters`.
+Two extension methods for `string` are defined in `FormatWith.FormatStringExtensions`, `FormatWith()` and `FormatParameters`.

-### FormatWith(1/2)
+### FormatWith(1, 2, 3)

-The first and second overload of FormatWith() takes a format string containing named parameters, along with an object (1) or dictionary (2) of replacement parameters.
+The first, second, and third overload of FormatWith() takes a format string containing named parameters, along with an object (1) or dictionary (2) of replacement parameters.
 Optionally, missing key behaviour, a fallback value, and custom brace characters can be specified.
 Two adjacent opening or closing brace characters in the format string are treated as escaped, and will be reduced to a single brace in the output string.

 Missing key behaviour is specified by the MissingKeyBehaviour enum, which can be either `ThrowException`, `ReplaceWithFallback`, or `Ignore`.